crowdtainer/landing-page/content/How it works.md

 If however, the funding goal **is** reached, the coffee is considered sold and production kicks in - that would make the it first significant coffee trade organized by code and people instead of huge corporations. -->

-When you buy coffee *through a big retailer*, most of your money goes to monopolies and middle man.
+When you buy coffee *through a retailer*, most of your money goes to monopolies and middle man.
 A tiny fraction goes to the farmers and the people that put the hard work to make it happen.

 By purchasing coffee through Crowdtainer instead, most of the money goes to **producing the coffee itself** (the farmers and the coffee processing units), and another part will help **fund development towards a more open and fair marketplace for coffee trade**: